-Every year, SUEZ invests in research and innovation projects to guarantee the quality of water supplies, and also works hand in hand with the French and international sanitary authorities.
-The Group develops new technologies to eliminate emerging pollutants in its dedicated research laboratory.
+Every year, SUEZ invests in research and innovation projects to improve the quality of water supplies and works hand in hand with the French and international regulatory authorities.
+Our company develops new technologies to eliminate emerging pollutants in its dedicated research laboratory.

-Changing consumer habits have resulted in the appearance of new pollutants in water.
-These micro-pollutants, even on a scale of traces, are becoming one of the main issues facing local authorities and industry in the protection of the receiving ecosystems.
-As a pioneer in this field, for several years, SUEZ has been running research and development studies in its Paris-based expertise and research centre, the CIRSEE (international centre of research into water and the environment).
+Changing consumer habits have resulted in the appearance of new pollutants.
+These micro-pollutants, even on an even on a scale of traces are becoming one of the main issues facing local authorities and industry in the protection their respective ecosystems.
+As a pioneer in this field, we’ve been running research and development studies in its Paris-based expertise and research center, the CIRSEE (international center of research into water and the environment).

-« Micro-pollutants are the key challenge of tomorrow’s wastewater.
-We are very proud to protect 1.5 millions population-equivalent today and more than 2.5 million in 2018, from those emerging contaminants with SUEZ processes built around «ozonia ® » ozone systems »
+‘ Micro-pollutants are the key challenge of tomorrow’s wastewater.
+We are very proud to protect 1.5 million population-equivalent today and more than 2.5 million in 2018, from those emerging contaminants with SUEZ processes built around «ozonia ® » ozone systems ‘

 Antoine WalterSUEZ - ozonia® Micropollutants Specialist